-The proposed project changes the traffic patterns on site by allowing two-way ingress/egress along Gene Mische Way with access to the north and south showgrounds, removing the vehicular east/west connection through the site, and adding and improving bridle and golf cart paths throughout the site to connect the residences, showgrounds, and adjacent properties.
-The Estates are intended to support and complement the showgrounds; accordingly, the residents will utilize the golf cart and bridle connections to the showgrounds and its equestrian amenities, thereby reducing external vehicular trips on South Shore Boulevard.
-Creating the south showgrounds allows equestrian events previously held on surrounding properties, including dressage and showjumping competitions, to be consolidated at the expanded site.
-This consolidation, as well as the reallocation of the residential uses to the eastern portion of the Subject Property, provide for safer traffic circulation by reducing points of conflict that currently exist at the Pierson/South Shore Boulevard intersection due to competitors and exhibitors crossing South Shore Boulevard.
+The proposed project changes the traffic patterns on site by allowing two-way ingress/egress along Gene Mische Way with access to the north and south equestrian facilities, removing the vehicular east/west connection through the site, and adding and improving bridle and golf cart paths throughout the site to connect the residences, showgrounds, and adjacent properties.
+The Wellington South is intended to support and complement both Wellington International and the new facilities so the residents can utilize the golf cart and bridle connections to both showgrounds and its equestrian amenities, thereby reducing external vehicular trips on South Shore Boulevard.
+Creating the new showgrounds allows equestrian events previously held on surrounding properties, including dressage and showjumping competitions, to have internal connections to reduce the need to traverse the busy Pierson/South Shore intersection to access the Derby Field on Equestrian Village.
+The co-location of the two venues connected by a North-South Corridor makes it easier for trainers, riders, and staff to operate between the two venues. .
+This adjacency of the new equestrian venue, as well as the reallocation of the residential uses to the eastern portion of the Subject Property, provide for safer traffic circulation by reducing points of conflict that currently exist at the Pierson/South Shore Boulevard intersection due to high volumes of competitors and exhibitors crossing South Shore Boulevard.